School of Health and Human Sciences

 The Program in Genetic Counseling offers an interdisciplinary master of science degree.
 The program is accredited by the American Board of Genetic Counseling (ABGC).
-Applicants admitted to the program are expected to enroll as full-time students, registering for the required courses for each of the four semesters of the program and the intervening summer sessions.
+Applicants admitted to the program are expected to enroll as full-time students, registering for the required courses for each of the four semesters of the program and for intervening summer sessions.

 Programs in the Department of Human Development and Family Studies focus on early care and education, child and adolescent development, and family studies.
-At the undergraduate level, students prepare for entry level positions in early childhood settings and agencies; Birth through Kindergarten classrooms; community agencies serving children, adolescents and their families; and family-related careers in family, government, and community service agencies.
-Master’s and doctoral programs provide advanced study in these areas.
+At the undergraduate level, students prepare for entry level positions in early childhood settings and agencies, Birth through Kindergarten classroom licensure, community agencies serving children, adolescents and their families; and family-related careers in family, government, and community service agencies.
+Master’s and doctoral programs provide opportunities for research and advanced study in these areas.

 The Department of Kinesiology offers the major in Kinesiology leading to the bachelor of science degree.
 Students may select concentrations in Kinesiology and Physical Education and Health Teacher Education (licensure track).
-The department also offers a minor in Sport Coaching and Community Youth and Sport Development.
+The department also offers minors in Sport Coaching and Community Youth and Sport Development.
 Kinesiology prepares students for careers in preventive and rehabilitative exercise and fitness, and may be tailored to meet the needs and interests of students planning graduate study in athletic training, medicine, occupational therapy, or physical therapy.
 This department also offers graduate studies leading to the master’s degree and doctoral degrees (Ph.D. and online Ed.D.).